techsoft3d/KinematicsToolkit/README.md

-### Code Samples:
+## Code Samples:

-Assumes microengine model is already loaded
+Assumes microengine model is already loaded.

 **Creating a new Kinematics Hierachy:**